 On this page

-When you call you will be asked some brief questions about your general health, as well as the date of your last period (you may not know this).
+To have an abortion at the RVI, you must self-refer to our service.
+However you self-refer, you will be asked some brief questions about your general health, as well as the date of your last period (you may not know this).

 Important